-Depicting the wreck of HMS Orpheus on 7 February 1863, this painting by Richard Brydges Beechey is dated September of that year.
-The ship was carrying stores from Sydney for naval ships based in New Zealand during the New Zealand wars.
-She was wrecked crossing the bar of Manukau Harbour.
-Of the 259 officers and men on board, 189 died.
-This was the greatest loss of life from a shipwreck in New Zealand waters.
-Those who were saved had climbed into the rigging and jumped into the water.
-They were picked up by boats that had been towed out by the small steamer Wonga Wonga (right).
+This painting by Richard Brydges Beechey depicting the wreck of HMS Orpheus on 7 February 1863 is dated September 1863.
+The steam corvette was carrying stores from Sydney for naval ships based in New Zealand during the New Zealand wars.
+It was wrecked crossing the bar of Manukau Harbour.
+Of the 259 officers and men on board, 189 died – the greatest ever loss of life from a shipwreck in New Zealand waters.
+Those who were saved had climbed into the rigging and then jumped into the water.
+They were picked up by boats towed out by the small steamer Wonga Wonga (right).

 Using this item